dante0624/Linear-and-Stats/README.md

-# The purpose of this repository is largely proof of concept.
-I want to see if I can use python to speed up the more redudnant parts of my stats class.
+# The purpose of this repository is largely proof of concept, to see if I can take what I learned in statistics and linear algebra and express the same ideas in python
-# It will also serve for entertainment and experience with OOP
+# Note that I am aware math modules like Numpy already exist and have optimized this, but it is my challenge to essentiall recreate these from scatch.